Ready or Not (Canadian TV series)

 Ready or Not is a Canadian teen drama television series that aired on the Showtime Movie Channel (April 3, 1993 – 1997) and later on The Disney Channel (April 4, 1996 – 2000) and Global Television Network for five seasons and 65 episodes between 1993 and 1997 in both Canada and the United States.

 The show centred on two adolescent girls and their friendship and coming-of-age, addressing difficult topics like divorce, racism, consent, and body image.
 In June 2021, it was announced the show is in preliminary development for a reboot series.

 Premise

 The program follows two teenage girls in the suburbs of Toronto, best friends Amanda Zimm and Elizabeth "Busy" Ramone, throughout life's struggles as well as showcasing the different households they grew up in.
 Amanda is a Jewish Canadian only child raised by liberal former hippie parents including a mother that was into New Age philosophy and often tried to incorporate it into her parenting.
 Busy, in contrast, is from a more conservative and traditional Italian Canadian Catholic household with three older brothers.
-Busy and Amanda's personalities and interests are opposites; while Busy is a tomboy who drums and loves sports, Amanda is a girly girl who is boy-crazy and dreams of being a model or actress.
-The show's 5-year run starts with the girls in grade 6 and ends when they are in grade 9.
-In the series finale, a flashback shows how Busy and Amanda met as young girls.
+Busy and Amanda's personalities and interests are opposites; while Busy is a tomboy who drums and loves sports, Amanda is a girly girl who is boy crazy and dreams of being a model or actress.
+The series' five year run begins with the girls in grade 6 and ends with them graduating grade 9.